arosenkranz/scenarios/dd101-developer/02-agent-docker/01-install-agent.md

   - **DD_TAGS**: Sets the global `env` tag for all data emitted from the host.
 In this case, it is setting the special `env` tag to `dd101-dev`.

-  Throughout this workshop, you'll see how valuable tags are in Datadog.
+  Throughout this course, you'll see how valuable tags are in Datadog.
 For now, focus on how to set them in this environment.

   The `volumes` block mounts the files on the host filesystem into the container.
 This gives the Agent tremendous power, able to query the Docker Daemon for data about the Docker environment, as well as process data from the host itself.